 The Gibson came from my friend Ken Carlysle who had left it sitting by the woodstove through a winter.
 Needless to say, it was worth every penny of the $35.00 he charged me when I first got it.

 I had it put back into playing condition and it played and sounded great.
 I even got Deanie Richardson to play it on the Best of All Possible Worlds sessions but time eventually took it’s toll and the entire top collapsed in.
 Like many early Gibson A’s, this one had a very thin top which gave it a glorious sound, but made it weak.
 After the repairmen at Mass Street music refused to work on it (“it would cost more than it’s worth”) I spent the better part of 2011 dismantling and rebuilding the instrument.
 To my surprise, it all came back together better than expected and plays and sounds great again.
+You can see details of the restoration in the “On the Bench” section of the web site.

 Used on: Lettie’s Song (Kalamazoo), Softly and Tenderly (Gibson A, not included on CD)